-Our Audit Committee currently consists of consists of Vincent L. DiVito, Edward Smith and Molly Zhang, with Mr. DiVito serving as Chairperson.
+Our Audit Committee currently consists of Vincent L. DiVito and Steven Henderson, with Mr. DiVito serving as Chairperson.
+Eric Gangloff will be appointed to the Audit Committee immediately following the retirement of our secured loan to Summit Investment Services, LLC.
 The composition of our Audit Committee meets the requirements for independence under current Nasdaq Stock Market listing standards and SEC rules and regulations.
 Each member of our Audit Committee meets the financial literacy requirements of the Nasdaq Stock Market listing standards.
 Mr. DiVito is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K under the Securities Act of 1933, as amended, or the Securities Act.
 Pursuant to its charter, our Audit Committee will, among other things:

-- select a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discuss the scope and results of the audit with the independent registered public accounting firm, and review, with management and the independent registered public accounting firm, our interim and year-end operating results; - develop procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - review our policies on risk assessment and risk management; - · review related-party transactions; and - approve (or, as permitted, pre-approve) all audit and all permissible nonaudit services, other than de minimis nonaudit services, to be performed by the independent registered public accounting firm.
+select a qualified firm to serve as the independent registered public accounting firm to audit our financial statements;

+- discuss the scope and results of the audit with the independent registered public accounting firm, and review, with management and the independent registered public accounting firm, our interim and year-end operating results; - develop procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - review our policies on risk assessment and risk management; - review related-party transactions; and - approve (or, as permitted, pre-approve) all audit and all permissible nonaudit services, other than de minimis nonaudit services, to be performed by the independent registered public accounting firm.

 Our Audit Committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of the Nasdaq Stock Market.
-During the year ended December 31, 2023, our Audit Committee met four times.
+During the year ended December 31, 2024, our Audit Committee met four times.